Tutoriels Backend

 npm install npm -g

-# Checking npm update
+# Checking for npm update

 npm -v

-How do I know Node.js is working?
+How do I know if Node.js is working?

 Let's go to Wikipedia https://fr.wikipedia.org/wiki/Node.js